 Malt roasted at a low temperature to provide a sharp bready flavour.
 Used traditionally in English ales.

 Like amber malt, but roasted at higher temperatures.
-The colour is typically a golden orange 20 to 40°L, like amber, with a more distinct biscuit, nutty, and bread crust flavours.
+The colour is typically a golden orange 20 to 40°L.

 Dark amber, Munich 30°L Briess Victory